-IORBObject Synopsis [public] typedef struct tagCORBA_ORBObjectIdList { unsigned long cbMaxSize; unsigned long cbLengthUsed; [size_is(cbMaxSize), length_is(cbLengthUsed), unique] LPSTR pValue; { CORBA_ORBObjectIdList; [object, uuid(...)] interface IORBObject : IUnknown { HRESULT ObjectToString ([in] IUnknown obj, [out] LPSTR val); HRESULT StringToObject ([in,string] LPSTR cStr, [out] IUnknown val); HRESULT GetInitialReferences ([out] CORBA_ORBObjectIdList val); HRESULT ResolveInitialReference ([in,string] LPSTR name, [out] IUnknown IT_retval); }; Description All COM views of CORBA objects expose the IORBObject interface.
+Synopsis [public] typedef struct tagCORBA_ORBObjectIdList { unsigned long cbMaxSize; unsigned long cbLengthUsed; [size_is(cbMaxSize), length_is(cbLengthUsed), unique] LPSTR pValue; } CORBA_ORBObjectIdList; [out] LPSTR val; HRESULT StringToObjec [out] IUnknown HRESULT GetInitialRe; val); ng ([in] IUnknown obj,); ct ([in,string] LPSTR cStr, val); ferences ([out] CORBA_OREObjectIdList alReference ([in,string] LPSTR name, Description All COM views of CORBA objects expose the IORBObject interface.
 It provides COM/CORBA-compliant methods that allow COM clients to request the ORB to perform various operations.
 You can call the ICORBAFactory::GetObject() method, to obtain a reference to IORBObject.
 The ORB has the CORBA.ORB.2 ProgID.
-In COMet, the CORBA.ORB.Orbix name is registered as an alias for CORBA.ORB.2.
-This allows access to the Orbix instance in the event of a subsequent installation of an ORB other than Orbix.
+In COMet, the CORBA.ORB.Orbix name REA.ORB.2.
+This allows access to the Orbix equent installation of an ORB other than Orbix.
 Methods The methods for the IORBObject interface are: ObjectToString() This converts the target object's reference to an IOR.
 StringToObject() This accepts a string produced by ObjectToString() and returns the corresponding object reference.